Record Your IMEI

 Tap the Back button if needed to remove the keyboard and expose the Unlock button, then tap Unlock.

 Now you are ready to purchase and install a local SIM.
-That may be a fairly complicated undertaking.
-Click here for details about getting and using that new local SIM.
+That may seem like a fairly complicated undertaking, but it's easy.

 Good luck!
 It's needed when you have to deal with T-Mobile customer service.